 The Steel Plant Museum of Western New York offers internships in several areas, including collections, education, and archives.
 For example, previous interns have rehoused and documented our artifact and photograph collections, digitized collection items, researched exhibit topics, assisted with exhibit development, and helped to catalog our archival collection.

 Internships are unpaid, but students are strongly encouraged to seek academic credit for their efforts.
 The majority of interns are junior or senior undergraduate or graduate students, but student status is not required.
 Similarly, a background in history or museum studies is preferred, but not required.
 Applicants should be hard-working, self-motivated, and adaptable to changing project guidelines.

-Anyone interested in an internship at the Steel Plant Museum of Western New York should submit a cover letter and current resume to the Curator, Jennifer Weber, at email@example.com.
+Anyone interested in an internship at the Steel Plant Museum of Western New York should submit a cover letter and current resume to the Curator at email@example.com with the subject line: “Internship application (your name)”.
 An acknowledgment of a submitted application will be sent via email within one week.

 Below are examples of intern projects available, however, the Steel Plant Museum is happy to work with the intern to create a project tailored to the student’s interests and will provide written documentation of the project scope for the intern’s use.
 Interns can reference a specific project in their application, or determine the direction of the internship after viewing the museum.

 Projects may include:

 - This project involves digitizing silver gelatin prints and 35mm slides.
 Intern will rehouse, digitize, and input results into an online database.
 The intern will also help to create a searchable repository for images.